Yoga is relevant today as it benefits both physical and mental health

 Practising yoga helps with conditions such as acid reflux and migraines

-Practicing yoga benefits you in numerous ways, especially if you suffer from ailments.
+Religiously practising yoga benefits you in numerous ways, especially if you suffer from several ailments.
 By incorporating this low-impact form of exercise into your routine, you can manage symptoms and also prevent existing illnesses from triggering other, more problematic conditions.
-Here are 3 types of problems that yoga helps mitigate.

 A flexible body translates into greater physical resistance and strength, better balance, good posture and a lower risk of injuries.
 Here are a few poses yoga poses you can try to boost your flexibility.

 This yoga pose opens your hips and makes your calves and hamstrings more flexible.

 When it comes to yoga for flexibility, you can’t give this asana a miss as it helps you stretch your spine, legs and hips.

 Not only does this pose strengthen your core and improve flexibility, it also gives your back, legs, chest and glutes a good stretch.

 When it comes to weight loss, the importance of yoga can’t be denied.
 Try these yoga poses to burn calories and lose weight.

 To get into phalakasana, also known as plank pose, first get on to your mat on all fours, with your wrists in line with your shoulders.
 Then, straighten your legs backwards, with your heels off the floor and toes touching the mat.
 Your neck, shoulders, back and legs must be in a straight line.
 Use your core, legs and arms to hold the pose for as long as possible.
 Then, come back to all fours and repeat after a few seconds.